 errno Specific error number referencing error message below. error_msg Human Readable Error Message detailing the fault in the upload process.
 CS Optional: The NMEA sentence checksum, hex coded (8- bit XOR or CRC-32).
-See Message Checksums. bit Not of the 32).
-See Wessage thethams.
+See Message Checksums.

 This message is sent in response to any errors that occur within the update process.
 If received, modem has ignored this transfer and it needs to be restarted.